WLaurent-Hub/olympic-games_php-project/readme.md

 2. Move this cloned folder to WampServer `(without changing the folder name)`

-3. Integrating geographic layers on PostGIS `(keep the same file name)`
+3. Integrating geographic layers on PostGIS in your database `(keep the same file name)`

 4. Setup the database in config.php :
 <pre>